inianantony/ExpenseTracker/README.md

 ```dart
 void main() => runApp(MyApp());
 ```
-- Entry point is the main method, and its call the runApp method and passes the class that holds the application
+- Entry point is the main method, and its call the runApp method and passes the widget class that holds the application

 ```dart
 class MyApp extends StatelessWidget {